jadarnel27/joshthecoder.com/_posts/2020-11-10-migrating-datetime-to-datetimeoffset.markdown

 We have lots of historical data that crosses the DST boundary each year, and in fact crosses into the pre-2007 period before the current daylight savings rules came into effect.

 Dealing with this ourselves seems fraught with potential mistakes.
-Fortunately, SQL Server 2016+ has an answer for us:
+Fortunately, SQL Server 2016+ has an answer for us.

 ### Attempt 3 - AT TIME ZONE